sila-electro/cpp-beginner-projects/README.md

-# C++ Beginner Projects
+# Beginner C++ Projects

-Hi!
-This repository contains small beginner-friendly C++ projects I'm building while following the Codecademy C++ course.
+This repository contains beginner-friendly C++ programs to practice basic concepts like input/output, variables, conditionals, loops, and functions.
+These projects are part of a 2-month embedded systems and programming self-study roadmap.

-My goal is to become a professional in Embedded Systems.
+## Projects
-Each project in this repo reflects one key concept from the C++ basics.
+- Hello World

-Completed so far:
+- Basic Variable Operations
-- Hello World ✅
+- Conditional Logic (Age & Name)
-- Variables ✅
+- Basic Calculator
-- Conditionals and Logic ✅
+- Number Guessing Game

-- Loops (in progress) 🚧
+More projects will be added as I progress.

-More projects coming soon! 🚀
+🌱 Follow my journey!